aayushg1007/cs771_ml_project/README.md

 * Then derived a final model using previously developed algorithms

 ## Impact
-* While evaluating the model gave the following results
+* While evaluating the model, it gave the following results

 Criteria | Result